Cooper-pair splitters as circuit elements for realizing topological superconductors

 with $d_{\mathbf{k}}^{ij}= e^{-i\mathbf{k}\cdot (\mathbf{s}_i-\mathbf{s}_j)}$ and $\alpha_{\triangleright}=\alpha_{\triangleleft}= \Gamma\;e^{i\phi/3}$. $\Gamma$ is the amplitude for fermion tunneling between sites and $\Delta e^{i\theta_a}$ is the on-site s-wave BCS order parameter associated to X-crosses.
 We allow for three independent superconducting phases $\theta_a$, $a=1,2,3$, on the three sublattices.
 These superconducting phases are determined self-consistently, by minimizing the total many-body ground state energy, which is obtained by filling the negative energy single-particle eigenstates of the Hamiltonian Eq.~\eqref{eq:effective-H}.
 Numerically, we sweep for values of $\theta_2-\theta_1$ and $\theta_3-\theta_1$ that minimize the ground state energy (gauge freedom allows one to set $\theta_1 = 0$).

 Let us define the following quantities

 that we refer to as \textit{chiralities}.
 They are proportionally related to the Josephson current, $I_J = I_c\sqrt{3}/2 \, \chi$, flowing along the kagome wire network, and measure the superconducting phase differences between sublattices.
-Josephson currents do not flow for $\chi_{ab}=0$, while currents flow maximally clockwise or counter-clockwise when $\chi_{12} = \chi_{23} = \chi_{31}=\mp 1$, respectively.
-In Fig. \ref{fig:orderpar}, we show $\chi\equiv\chi_{12}$ as function of the flux $\phi$ and the ratio $\Gamma/\Delta$, which displays a repeating pattern of values $\chi = 0,\pm 1$.
+Josephson currents do not flow for $\chi_{ab}=0$, while currents flow maximally clockwise or counter-clockwise when $\chi_{12} = \chi_{23} = \chi_{31}=\mp 1$, respectively. {These equalities suggest that $\mathbb Z_3$ rotation symmetry is preserved in the low-energy physics of the system.} In Fig. \ref{fig:orderpar}, we show $\chi\equiv\chi_{12}$ as function of the flux $\phi$ and the ratio $\Gamma/\Delta$, which displays a repeating pattern of values $\chi = 0,\pm 1$.

-The regime $\Delta\gg \Gamma$ corresponds to the limit where Cooper pair splitting is suppressed [Fig.~\ref{fig:Y-splitters}(c) and (d)]; in this case, the superconducting phase relations conform to those expected from Josephson junctions with $E_J\sim \Gamma^2/\Delta$, as we discuss in detail in the Supplementary Materials \ref{classical}.
+The regime $\Delta\gg \Gamma$ corresponds to the limit where Cooper pair splitting is suppressed [Fig.~\ref{fig:Y-splitters}(c) and (d)]; in this case, the superconducting phase relations conform to those expected from Josephson junctions with $E_J\sim \Gamma^2/\Delta$, as we discuss in detail in the Appendix~\ref{classical}.
 There we also discuss the emergence of periodicity $6\pi$ (or $3\,\Phi_0$) in the dependence in $\phi$ present in Fig.~\ref{fig:orderpar} (instead of periodicity $2\pi$).

+We next focus on the Chern numbers associated with the filled negative energy single-particle states of Hamiltonian Eq.~\eqref{eq:effective-H}. {The Chern numbers count the number of monopoles in momentum space present in the many-body ground state, resulting in the quantized topological invariants